rhmvu/VU-IJVM-Emulator/README.md

 ## Known bugs

-1.One of the advanced test does not pass because i didn't correctly implement method invocation.
+1. One of the advanced test does not pass because I didn't correctly implement method invocation.

-The theory:
-"Before invoking a method, the caller also pushes the method arguments to the stack.
+The theory: _"Before invoking a method, the caller also pushes the method arguments to the stack.
 Thereafter INVOKEVIRTUAL is called with one argument, which is a reference to a pointer in the constant pool.
 The pointer in the constant pool, in turn points to the first address of the method area.
 The method area first contains two shorts (2 byte numbers), the first one signifying the number of arguments the method expects, and the second one being the local variable area size.
-The fifth byte in the method area is the actual first instruction to be executed."
+The fifth byte in the method area is the actual first instruction to be executed."_

-The problem is (as far as i am concerned) with one of the shorts.
+The problem is, as far as I am concerned, with one of the shorts.
 I don't use the local variable area size.
 In line 193 of the IJVM class the short is being explicitly skipped: ```text.skipShort();```

-2.The "Short" class i made was an illegal manual override of the java API class Short.
-At the time i didn't new this could lead to a problem.
-The JVM could use the API class instead of the package class "Short", therefore throwing errors all over the place.
+2. The "Short" class I created was an illegal override of the built-in java API class Short.
+This may result in unwanted behaviour